RAFBER/Basic-technologies-of-technical-communication/docs/GitHub/GitHub - the basics.md

 # Making the repository available to other users

-If you created a new repository as a "Private" you can invite selected users to share it.
+If you created a new repository as "Private" you can invite selected users to share it.
 To invite selected users to your private repository proceed as follows:

 * Choose the private repository you want to share.